 The Mark Twain Lake Project Office coordinates with the MDC on the management of the fisheries resource at the project area.
-Water regulation aspects at the project having a potential effect on fish include (1) water level fluctuations governed by annual precipitation patterns and power generation demands (2) a weir at the front of the dam that keeps the water released through the turbines close to the natural river temperatures, (3) tainter gates used during high water periods and a concrete apron with force diffusers, and (4) a re-regulation dam that impounds a 9.5 mile pool downstream from the main dam to provide storage for pump-back power generation and dampen fluctuations downstream.
+Water regulation aspects at the project having a potential effect on fish include (1) water level fluctuations governed by annual precipitation patterns and power generation demands (2) a weir at the front of the dam that keeps the water released through the turbines close to the natural river temperatures, (3) tainter gate operations permitting the incorporation of aerated water into the tail-water during periods of elevated pool levels, and (4) a re-regulation dam that impounds a 9.5 mile pool downstream from the main dam to provide storage for pump-back power generation and dampen fluctuations downstream.
 The re-regulation pool normally can fluctuate up to eight feet.

 To support fisheries habitat, standing timber was left in coves, along some shorelines, and portions of the main lake basin.
-The lake's fish population is periodically sampled and evaluated by MDC, with age and growth rates of key species determined annually.
-Periodic checks of reproductive success are made with a comprehensive sample being taken in the fall.
+The lake's fish population is periodically sampled and evaluated by MDC, with relative abundance, size structure, age and growth rates of key species determined annually.
+Periodic checks of reproductive success of important recreation species are conducted in the spring and fall.
 In the future, if large numbers of commercial fish species reach a marketable size, a limited commercial fishing program may be considered.
-Such a program would utilize that portion of the fisheries not highly desirable or susceptible to sport fishing.
-Predator species not showing adequate survival or contribution to the creel will not be considered for future supplemental stockings.
+Such a program would utilize that portion of the fishery not highly desirable or susceptible to sport fishing.
 Sport fish species may be stocked periodically if natural reproduction is insufficient to maintain fishable populations and if such stockings are supported by scientific evaluation and research.
-The MDC has completed several studies in the lake that increase our understanding of biotic and abiotic variables that influence Gizzard Shad, Crappies, and Largemouth Bass population dynamics in the lake.
-Current studies are being conducted on Blue Catfish in the lake.
+The MDC has completed several studies in the lake that increase our understanding of biotic and abiotic variables that influence gizzard shad, black crappie, white crappie, and largemouth bass population dynamics in the lake.
+Current studies are being conducted on blue catfish in the lake.

-The Corps of Engineers developed and operates a brood pond in the Sandy Creek Area of Mark Twain Lake.
-It is a 3.5 acre nursery pond, supported by two minnow ponds.
-The purpose of the pond is to raise sport fish such as Channel Catfish and hybrid Blue Gill to support nine recreational pond and youth fishing programs on project lands.
+The Corps of Engineers developed and operates a nursery pond in the Sandy Creek Area of Mark Twain Lake.
+It is a 3.5 acre nursery pond, supported by two bait ponds.
+The purpose of the pond is to raise sport fish such as channel catfish and hybrid sunfish to support nine recreational ponds and youth fishing programs on Project lands.

 Vegetative Resources.
 Prior to construction of the lake, about half of the present fee-owned project land was forested.
 The majority of this land was located above the lake pool elevation.
 The white oak-black oak-northern red oak (Forest Cover Type No. 52) is the most common association on upland sites.
 The white oak association (Forest Cover Type No. 53) also occurs frequently.
 Shagbark hickory comprises a substantial stocking on most upland sites.
-Dominant trees include White Oak, Northern Red Oak, and Black Oak.
-Hickory (Carya spp.), and Ash (Fraxinus spp.) usually occupy the co-dominant or intermediate class.
-Sugar Maple, Elm, Black Cherry, Red Bud, Flowering Dogwood, and Serviceberry are the predominant understory species.
-Understory shrub species include Fragrant Sumac, Corralberry, Greenbriar, and various forms of shade tolerant grasses.
+Dominant trees include white oak, northern red oak, and black oak.
+Hickory (Carya spp.), and ash (Fraxinus spp.) usually occupy the co-dominant or intermediate class.
+Sugar maple, elm, black cherry, red bud, flowering dogwood, and serviceberry are the predominant understory species.
+Understory shrub species include fragrant sumac, corralberry, greenbriar, and various forms of shade tolerant grasses.

-Floodplain forests of the Salt River basin are predominately Silver Maple and American Elm (Forest Cover Type No. 62); however, local variations do occur in the area with such species as Eastern Cottonwood, Sycamore, River Birch, Pin Oak, Green Ash, Persimmon, Hackberry and Black Willow being common.
+Floodplain forests of the Salt River basin are predominately silver maple and American elm (Forest Cover Type No. 62); however, local variations do occur in the area with such species as eastern cottonwood, sycamore, river birch, pin oak, green ash, persimmon, hackberry and black willow being common.